MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cfixedstringt-class.md

 ## Remarks

 This class is an example of a custom string class based on `CStringT`.
-Although quite similar, the two classes differ in implementation.
+Although similar, the two classes differ in implementation.
 The major differences between `CFixedStringT` and `CStringT` are:

 - The initial character buffer is allocated as part of the object and has size *t_nChars*.
 This allows the `CFixedString` object to occupy a contiguous memory chunk for performance purposes.
 However, if the contents of a `CFixedStringT` object grows beyond *t_nChars*, the buffer is allocated dynamically.

 - The character buffer for a `CFixedStringT` object is always the same length ( *t_nChars*).
 There is no limitation on buffer size for `CStringT` objects.

-- The memory manager for `CFixedStringT` is customized such that sharing of a [CStringData](../../atl-mfc-shared/reference/cstringdata-class.md) object between two or more `CFixedStringT` objectsis not allowed. `CStringT` objects do not have this limitation.
+- The memory manager for `CFixedStringT` is customized such that sharing of a [CStringData](../../atl-mfc-shared/reference/cstringdata-class.md) object between two or more `CFixedStringT` objects is not allowed. `CStringT` objects do not have this limitation.

 For more information on the customization of `CFixedStringT` and memory management for string objects in general, see [Memory Management and CStringT](../../atl-mfc-shared/memory-management-with-cstringt.md).